sciZer0/newdiscoveries/c/README.md

   <img src="/assets/images/blind.png"/><br>
 </p>

-Gravitational Force (Invisible Hand) is doing the same thing -- Gravitational Force (Invisible Hand) is pushing the 20 kg object downwards, striving (by the pushing) to increase the velocity of the pushed object.
+Gravitational Force (Invisible Hand) is doing the same thing -- it is pushing the 20 kg object downwards, striving (by the pushing) to increase the velocity of the pushed object.

+Gravitational Force (Invisible Hand) during every moment is pushing the 20 kg object downwards, striving (by the pushing) to increase the velocity of the pushed object.

 Note: strive means to make an effort to accomplish a target

 The New Definition of Force is:

-<b>Force is a push striving, during every moment, to be increasing Velocity of the pushed object at the rate equal to Target Acceleration.</b>
+> ### <b>Force is a push striving, during every moment, to be increasing Velocity of the pushed object at the rate equal to Target Acceleration.</b>

 --

 ## 2.3.
 Target Acceleration as the feature of each Force

-So, the New Definition of Force is:

-<b>Force is a push striving, during every moment, to be increasing Velocity of the pushed object at the rate equal to Target Acceleration.</b>

 Target Acceleration is the most important concept.